-Onboarding employees and getting them on payroll should be the easy part, especially if you’ve got the right technology in place.
+Using this employee onboarding checklist and getting employees on payroll should be the easy part, especially if you’ve got the right technology in place.
 For now, those new hires’ spirits are high and the future looks bright—keeping them engaged will be your top priority in the weeks ahead.
-Click below to learn an expert approach on how to do just that:
+Click below to learn an expert approach on how to do just that.

 See how Namely's flexible solution will help you streamline your HR processes by having your people, payroll, and benefits info all in on place.Get a demo